ChennadeBrown/Project-2/README.md

 ### Code
 The code to create the analysis from a single .Rmd file is below:

-The code to create the analysis from a single .Rmd file is below:
 ```{r, echo = TRUE}
 # Create variable that contains each article topic
 library(tidyverse)